Mohamed-Dhouib/TDOC/reproduction_guide.md

 - `DATASET_NAME_OR_PATH`, `MODEL_NAME`, and `PRETRAINED_PATH` environment variables can override config values in `training/train.py`.
 - To reproduce results faithfully, use the initialization locations listed in section 1.
+- Paper results were produced with `jpegio==0.2.4` for JPEG quantization-table extraction, so to ensure 100 percent reproducibility, install `jpegio==0.2.4`.
+- The code also provides a Pillow fallback as an easier alternative, which can be faster to run and should give same results.
+Jpegio is not included in the environment.yaml file, so you need to install it yourself.